top of page

 Basic Set-up

-When going to the "set" position, the loading back into the blocks should occur, with the feet going toward the blocks, and once again, preparing to launch up the track.
-As I mentioned in a previous blog, I believe it is very important to begin practicing with the front block pedal angled down as low as possible, and to have the rear pedal maybe 10 degrees or so greater, to allow the same dynamic as with the other starting positions where the bottom of the front foot is lower to the ground that that of the rear foot.
-I believe this helps the carry-over of the natural positioning, balancing, and coordination of loading.
+When going to the "set" position, the loading the legs back into the blocks should occur, with the feet going toward the blocks, and once again, when the "set" position is established, there is an appropriate leaning of the body in preparation to launch up the track.
+As I mentioned in a previous blog, I believe it is very important to begin practicing with the front block pedal angled down as low as possible, and to have the rear pedal maybe 10-15 degrees or more greater, to allow the same dynamic as with the other starting positions where the bottom of the front foot is lower to the ground that that of the rear foot.
+I believe this helps the carry-over of the natural positioning, balancing, and coordination of loading and I believe helps prevent the athlete from excessively straightening the rear leg when going up into the "set" position.

 Below I explain some important things that should be accomplished during all starts.
 I probably need to do a blog that just focuses on the start from the blocks that include more details of the step-by-step process that is to result in maximizing effectiveness out of the blocks.